MSEL General Competition Rules

 Intentionally reporting incorrect match results will result in removal from MSEL Tournaments.

-4.6.6.
+4.5.6.
 Deception

-Any attempt to mislead or deceive other participants or members of Middle School Esports League administration will be penalized.
+Any attempt to mislead or deceive other participants or members of the Middle School Esports League administration is prohibited and will result in removal from all competitions.

-4.7.
+4.6.
 Knowledge of Rule Breaking

 If you have knowledge of a teammate or other player violating the rules please submit a report here.